 Overview of Row-Level Security

-To give your organization the ability to apply more complex security policies, MYOB Advanced provides restriction groups, which you can administer in the Row-Level Security module.
+To give your organization the ability to apply more complex security policies, MYOB Acumatica provides restriction groups.
 A restriction group is a set of entities of two or more types that you define to achieve one of these goals:

-• To restrict employees' visibility of sensitive data processed by using MYOB Advanced
+• To restrict employees' visibility of sensitive data processed by using MYOB Acumatica

-• To relate particular entities to each other so as they are used only together on MYOB Advanced forms.
+• To relate particular entities to each other so as they are used only together on MYOB Acumatica forms.

 In the sections of this topic, you can find brief information on restriction groups in general, types of restriction groups, and common usage scenarios for restriction groups.